 The Board also holds strategy sessions with Athabasca's executive management team to discuss, review and consider the Corporation's business strategy for the current year and for the next five years.
-The Board considered the Corporation's current and long-term strategies at each of its quarterly meetings held in 2022.
+The Board considered the Corporation's current and long-term strategies at each of its quarterly meetings held in 2023.

 Directors also participate in continuing education programs and industry and governance related seminars to maintain or enhance their knowledge and understanding of issues affecting Athabasca's business.
 In 2022, Athabasca hosted Indigenous Awareness training for all employees, executives, and the Board.
-Additionally, the Chair of the Compensation and Governance Committee attended a continuing education program on the topic of fostering diversity, inclusion and equity thinking and governance on Boards.
+Additionally, in 2022 and in 2023, the Chair of the Compensation and Governance Committee attended continuing education programs on the topic of fostering diversity, inclusion and equity thinking and governance on Boards.